For buying my first homeReviewed April 2026

 Council rates and land tax

 You will begin receiving quarterly council rate notices.
 For investment properties, land tax applies in most states once your total land value exceeds the threshold for that state.
-Thresholds and rates vary — your accountant can advise.
+Thresholds and rates vary, your accountant can advise.

 Loan management

 Review your loan annually.
 Interest rate changes, your financial situation, or better products on the market may make it worth refinancing.
 Even 0.5% less on a $600,000 loan saves $3,000 per year.
+Run the maths in our refinancing calculator.

 Record keeping